Raintree Drive Extension

 The Scottsdale Airpark is a major employment center within Scottsdale, and the network of roadways, circulation and access is critical to the businesses and industry of the Airpark.
 The City of Scottsdale has completed several studies to address some of the transportation and access issues currently hindering drivers.
 The Raintree Drive Extension project is one component of Scottsdale’s Airpark Area Circulation Study which seeks to improve mobility in and around the Airpark.

 The Raintree Drive Extension was included in the Maricopa Association of Governments (MAG) Regional Transportation Plan (RTP), funded by Proposition 400 regional transportation sales tax funds.

-The project will be constructed in phases, with construction funding available in fiscal years 2014 to 2017.
+The project will be constructed in phases, and the city is currently in the process of acquiring the right of way needed to construct the improvements.
 Ultimate phasing and implementation will be determined based on funding availability and the recommendations of the Transportation Commission and Scottsdale City Council.

 Sponsoring Division: Transportation